-With the exception of Egypt, Algeria, and Tunisia, irrigation efficiency in all other Arab countries is below 70 percent, and agriculture consumes about 140,580 million m (Table 7), to irrigate an area of about 9.32 million ha.
+With the exception of Egypt, Algeria, and Tunisia, irrigation efficiency in all other Arab countries is below 70 percent, and agriculture consumes about 140,580 million m3 (Table 7), to irrigate an area of about 9.32 million ha.
 (AOAD, 2012).
-In these countries, irrigation consumes an average of about 15,084 m per ha, with irrigation efficiency of about 46 percent. import prices.
+In these countries, irrigation consumes an average of about 15,084 m3 per ha, with irrigation efficiency of about 46 percent.